Clifford Stoll

 Clifford Paul "Cliff" Stoll (born June 4, 1950) is an American astronomer, author and teacher.

-He is best known for his investigation in 1986, while working as a system administrator at the Lawrence Berkeley National Laboratory, that led to the capture of hacker Markus Hess, and for Stoll's subsequent book The Cuckoo's Egg, in which he details the investigation.
+He is most notable for his investigation in 1986, while working as a system administrator at the Lawrence Berkeley National Laboratory, that led to the capture of hacker Markus Hess, and for Stoll's subsequent book The Cuckoo's Egg, in which he details the investigation.

 Stoll has written three books as well as articles in the non-specialist press (e.g., in Scientific American) on the Curta mechanical calculator and the slide rule, and is a frequent contributor to the mathematics YouTube channel Numberphile.

 Early life and education

 Cliff Stoll attended Hutchinson Central Technical High School in Buffalo, New York.
 He earned a B.S. in Astronomy in 1973 from the University at Buffalo (SUNY).
 While studying for his undergraduate degree at SUNY Buffalo, Stoll worked in the university's electronic music laboratory and was mentored by Robert Moog.

 He received his PhD from the University of Arizona in 1980.